 - This is a selective admission program.
-Application to the program does not constitute admission. - Minimum 2.50 GPA and completion of pre-requisites. - TEAS Score of 58 or above - Application deadline is June 15 for Fall start and November 15 for Spring start. - Active status in Kansas as a Certified Nurse Aide. - Contact program for application, full requirements and program-specific advising.
+Application to the program does not constitute admission. - Minimum 2.50 GPA and completion of pre-requisites. - TEAS Score of 58.0 or above (current version) - Application deadline is May 15 for Fall start and October 15 for Spring start. - Active status in Kansas as a Certified Nurse Aide. - Contact program for application, full requirements and program-specific advising.